 - Distillation – Distilling the water will separate the minerals from the water.

-As we have discussed, hard water can have negative impacts on your skin and appliances.
-Therefore, you need to use a softening method to make sure everything keeps working.
+As we have discussed, hard water has negative impacts on your skin and appliances.
+Therefore, use a softening method to make everything better.

+Your water softener needs the right amount of salt to work well.
 The type of salt you choose will depend on the type of system that you’ve got.
-However, we hope this article has helped you come to a decision.